Recent developments on Oka manifolds: Carleman and Arakelian theorems for manifold-valued maps

 \begin{theorem} If $E$ is an Arakelian set in a domain $X\subset \C$ and $Y$ is a compact complex homogeneous manifold, then every continuous map $X\to Y$ which is holomorphic in $\mathring E$ can be approximated uniformly on $E$ by holomorphic maps $X\to Y$. \end{theorem}

+Since the target manifold $Y$ is compact, the notion of uniform approximation does not depend on the specific choice of the metric on $Y$.
 The analogous result holds if $X$ is an open Riemann surface which admits bounded holomorphic solution operators for the $\dibar$-equation; see \cite[Theorem 5.3]{Forstneric2019MMJ}.
 On plane domains one can use the classical Cauchy-Green operator.
 However, Arakelian's theorem for functions fails on some open Riemann surface as shown by examples in \cite{GauthierHengartner1982} and \cite[p.
 120]{BoivinGauthier2001}.
+Note also that Carleman approximation in the fine topology is impossible in general if the interior of $E$ is not relatively compact.

-The scheme of proof of Theorem \ref{th:Arakelian1} in \cite{Forstneric2019MMJ} follows the proof of the Arakelian theorem by Rosay and Rudin \cite{RosayRudin1989}.
+The scheme of proof of Theorem \ref{th:Arakelian1} in \cite{Forstneric2019MMJ} follows the proof of Arakelian's theorem by Rosay and Rudin \cite{RosayRudin1989}.
 The main new analytic ingredient developed in \cite{Forstneric2019MMJ} is a technique for gluing sprays with uniform bounds on certain noncompact Cartan pairs.
 The proof does not apply to general Oka target manifolds, not even to noncompact homogeneous manifolds.

 Not much seems known concerning the Arakelian approximation on closed sets whose interior is not relatively compact in higher dimensional Stein manifolds.
 Recently, A.\ Lewan\-dowski \cite{Lewandowski2021CM} proved a result of this kind for functions on a ray of balls in $\C^n$.